ESO Chronological Timeline Guide - Best Way to Play the Story & Avoid Spoilers

 Table of contents

-Remember that at any point you can decide you no longer want to follow this Chronological Timeline Guide for ESO and switch it up, or explore Tamriel with your friends.
-You are at no time bound to this and if you decide that you want to explore new things, you always can.
+Remember that this is a guide, not a prison.
+At any point, you can decide to stop following this Chronological Timeline Guide for ESO and switch to exploring Tamriel with your friends.
+You are at no time bound to this path, but if you want the ultimate narrative experience, this is the way to do it.

 Also, be sure to check out our Coming Back Guide, which lists everything each ESO Update has added to the game.